 Valerie von Frank

 Valerie von Frank is EPIC’s project manager responsible for budget and communications.
 She also is managing editor of Education Evaluation and Policy Analysis.
 After working as an education reporter and editor for daily newspapers in two states, she worked for Fort Wayne (Ind.)
-Community Schools in communications and then as director of communications for the Michigan Partnership for New Education.
-She was editor of the Journal of Staff Development and spent more than a decade writing about professional learning for K-12 teachers, including co-authoring numerous books.
+Community Schools in communications and then as director of communications and marketing for the Michigan Partnership for New Education.
+She was editor of the Journal of Staff Development for the National Staff Development Council and spent more than a decade writing about professional learning for K-12 teachers, including co-authoring numerous books.
 Her bachelor’s degree in English and French is from Francis Marion University, and her master of science in journalism degree is from Northwestern University.

 Amy Auletto is a doctoral student studying Education Policy.
 She is interested in teacher labor markets and the role that teacher preparation and induction play in supporting and retaining beginning teachers.
 Her work at EPIC focuses on approaches for encouraging candidates to enter the teaching profession.
 Prior to beginning her studies at Michigan State University, she taught middle school math in a Detroit charter school.
 Amy earned her bachelor's degree in psychology, master’s of social work, and her master’s in educational studies from the University of Michigan.